CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 ### (Optional) Configure the NetQ CLI Agents

-In most normal NetQ installation workflows, you must configure and install the NetQ agent on all of the network devices and Linux hosts.
-The NetQ agent installation and configuration to point to NetQ server’s preconfigured static IP address have already been completed as part of the Cumulus Linux Reference Topology provisioning from Vagrant.
-This step requires user credentials and cannot be preprovisioned with the Cumulus Reference Topology.

 The NetQ CLI is a separate daemon that is configured independently from the NetQ agent data collection and telemetry streaming daemon.
 To fully complete the NetQ installation in your demo environment, you must also configure and install the CLI on all devices where you want to run the `netq` CLI commands.
 In most deployments, this is also configured with every agent so that you can obtain all NetQ data from any device in the network.

-**Prerequisites**

-You must have a set of authorization keys generated for a NetQ user.
-For more information, refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-CLI/Install-NetQ-CLI-on-CL/" text="Configuring the CLI for Cloud Deployments" >}} in the NetQ documentation.
+You must have a set of authorization keys generated for a NetQ user (access-key and secret-key).
+Refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-CLI/Install-NetQ-CLI-on-CL/" text="Configuring the CLI for Cloud Deployments" >}} in the NetQ documentation to create the keys.

-This creates two keys:

-  - Access-key
-  - Secret-key

 To install the CLI: